outsmartchad/anchor-programs/README.md

 # Anchor & Solana Learning

-Learning Solana/Anchor to build a privacy-focused DeFi project.
+Learning Anchor and basics of solana program to build a privacy-focused DeFi project.
 This repo tracks my progress and practice projects.

 ## Goal